mattrglobal/sample-apps/mobile-credential-online-presentation/README.md

 The app needs to be publicly available for online presentation to work.
 You can either:
 - Use a hosting service of your choice.
 - Use cloudflare or ngrok tunnels to make your locally running app publicly available.
-You can either use a hosting service of your choice, or use cloudflare or ngrok tunnels to expose your locally running app publically.

 > [!IMPORTANT]
 > If you use a tunneling service, make sure to